Skip to content

 Reviewing timesheets ensures everyone logs their time accurately.
 A quick review can catch discrepancies and unlogged tasks to keep your billing accurate.

-In Toggl Track, you can review and approve your team’s timesheets from the Team timesheets tab.
+In Toggl, you can review and approve your team’s timesheets from the Team timesheets tab.

 Team Timesheets view in Toggl Track